lesliefinlayson/Election_Analysis/README.md

 ## Project and Purpose Overview
 Determining the winner of any US election is a large task.
 Information that is collected and evaluated include:

+•	Correlation between campaign (specifical theater) launch date and its outcome

+•	Correlation between project funding goal and its outcome

   •	i to lo
   •	i to lo